Skip to main content

 Curriculum

-Students must complete a minimum of four semesters of academic residence at UC Berkeley.
-While there are no specific course requirements for doctoral students, before taking their Preliminary Exam, it is expected that all students understand the principles of exposure and risk assessment, epidemiologic methods, and toxicology.
+PhD students must complete a minimum of four semesters of academic residence at UC Berkeley.
+In consultation with their advisor, PhD students in EHS should make sure they have taken the core courses (or their equivalents) as MS or MPH students.
 If courses in these subjects have not been taken earlier, students may find it most efficient to take the core courses below in order to acquire the needed understanding.
+The core courses are:

 • PB HLTH 270A: Exposure Assessment and Control I (3 units) (fall)